alarner/perk-docs/src/guides/user-auth-with-facebook.md

 layout: tutorial.html
 ---

 Building your own Facebook login with Perk is super easy.
-It's a three step process:
+It's a four step process:

 1. Get the necessary API keys from Facebook (or whichever other supported third pary service you want).
 1. Update your `config/auth.js` file or `config/local.js` file.
 1. Create a login button.
+1. Deploy to Production

 ### 1. Get API Keys

 1. Log in to [Facebook](https://facebook.com).
 2. Go to the [Facebook for Developers](https://developers.facebook.com/).
-3. Click "Add a New App."
+3. Click _Add a New App._

 	![Add a New App](/assets/images/guides/user-auth-with-facebook/add-a-new-app.jpg)